Sustainability

 Starting in 2023, Takara Shuzo will release SHOCHIKUBAI SHIRAKABEGURA "Nend", that has reduced methane gas emissions during the cultivation of its raw material, sake rice (Yamada Nishiki), through the following measures.

-●Extending the "mid-drying" period, when rice paddies are not flooded, from the customary period.
 When sake rice is grown, the rice fields are flooded with water, which reduces the amount of oxygen in the soil and activates methanogenic bacteria.
 However, by extending the "mid-drying" period during which the water in the paddy fields is drained, the activity of methane-producing bacteria can be suppressed, and in some experimental areas, methane gas emissions have been reduced by 70%.

 ●Use fertilizers with less methane gas emissions than conventional decomposed fertilizers when promoting the decomposition (fertilization) of rice straw.